 Step 6.
 Monitor Network Devices: AWS Network Monitoring for Resources

-Don't forget that monitoring your network devices is also crucial for AWS network monitoring.
+Don't forget that monitoring network devices is also crucial for AWS network monitoring.
 After all, devices such as routers, switches, and firewalls are the backbone of your network and can have a big impact on AWS network performance.

 Thankfully, Obkio has got your back with the Network Device Monitoring feature!
 Using Ultra-Fast Polling (every 30 seconds), Obkio can keep a close eye on your network devices and provide you with results that are far more accurate than the traditional software polling, which only occurs every 5 minutes.
 With this feature, you can rest easy knowing that your network devices are being monitored around the clock and any issues will be detected in a flash.